 The safety of US government climate data is at risk.
 Trump plans to have climate change deniers running every agency concerned with climate change.

-This makes it imperative to back up the many climate databases held by US government agencies before Trump takes office.
+This makes it imperative to back up the many climate databases held by US government agencies before the Trump administration takes them offline.
 We hope he won't be rash enough to delete these precious records.
 But: better safe than sorry!

 In fact, these backups are worth having regardless of the current political situation.
 They should have been made long ago.
 But Trump's choices for cabinet triggered a rush to get the job done before he takes office:

 The Azimuth Climate Data Backup Project is part of this effort.
-So far our volunteers have backed up nearly 1 terabyte of data from NASA, NOAA, and other agencies.
-We'll do a lot more.
-But we need some funds to pay for storage space and a server.
+We are planning to back up 40 terabytes of data from NASA, NOAA, and other agencies.

 Our team is led by four volunteers.
 Jan Galkowski is a statistician with a strong interest in climate science.
 He works at Akamai Technologies, a company responsible for serving at least 15% of all web traffic.
 He began downloading climate data on the 11th of December.
 Shortly thereafter John Baez, a mathematician and well-known science blogger at U. C. Riverside, joined in to coordinate publicity for the project.
 He'd already founded an organization called the Azimuth Project, which helps scientists and engineers cooperate on environmental issues.
 So, we called this new effort the Azimuth Climate Data Backup Project.